mansoure/mansoure.github.io/about/index.md

 layout: default
 title: About
 ---

+Dr. Essam Mansour received his Ph.D. in Computer Science on 2008 from the [Dublin Institute of Technology (DIT)](http://www.dit.ie/), Ireland.
+He graduated from [Cairo University](http://www.fci.cu.edu.eg/), Egypt in 2000 with a First Class Honours in Information Systems, and in 2003 with a M.Sc. in Information Systems.
+He was a Research and Teaching Fellow in [International University in Germany Bruchsal](http://i-u.de/) from July, 2008 to Oct, 2009, and in [King Abdullah University of Science and Technology (KAUST)](https://www.kaust.edu.sa/en) from Oct, 2009 to Jun, 2013.
+Dr. Mansour joined [Qatar Computing Research Institute (QCRI)](http://qcri.com/) as a Senior Research Software Engineer in June, 2013.
+QCRI is part of [Hamad Bin Khalifa University](http://www.hbku.edu.qa/).

 # QCRI
 Dr. Essam Mansour has been a Senior Software Engineer at Qatar Computing Research Institute (QCRI) since June 2013.
 Dr. Mansour is a member of the QCRI Distributed Systems group.
 He is working on the [Crosscloud project](/projects/crosscloud) for re-decentralizing the web and leading the development of a collaborative data management system based on RDF graphs.
 The Crosscloud project is a collaboration with [Prof. Tim Berners-Lee](https://en.wikipedia.org/wiki/Tim_Berners-Lee) at MIT.
 Dr. Mansour is also leading a research project for advanced query processing over decentralized RDF graphs with [Prof. Panos Kalnis](http://web.kaust.edu.sa/faculty/PanosKalnis/) at KAUST.
 He worked in the [e-store](http://dl.acm.org/citation.cfm?id=2735514) project, an elastic in-memory OLTP system applied to [H-Store](http://hstore.cs.brown.edu/).
 This project was a collaboration with [Prof. Michael Stonebraker](https://en.wikipedia.org/wiki/Michael_Stonebraker) at MIT.